umbraco/organizer-guide/Organiser-Advice/virtual-meetups.md

 ## Format

+We have three different types of meetup: formal (with talks), open-space (discussions), and social.

+### Formal meetups

-At the London in person 'formal' meetups we usually have two talks of around 40 minutes.
+At the London in person formal meetups we usually have two talks of around 40 minutes.
 We felt that was too passive for a virtual meetup and instead prefer having two shorter talks, or just one long one.

 It's important to leave time for some good questions and conversations between talks – it's a shame to have to cut things short if you have too much planned – and this helps keep attendees engaged.

+### Open-space meetups

+We are planning our first virtual open-space meetup in July, and shall report back afterwards on how it went!

+### Social meetups

+Our in person social meetups don't need planning, beyond a venue, to be a success.
+Virtual ones however can really benefit from having an agenda (itinerary) to give the meetup some structure and boundaries.
+Perhaps promote the event as as safe space for asking any tech question, or plan a group activity.

 ### News